QuayAu/docker_rstudio_with_packages/README.md

 # docker_rstudio_with_packages
-Builds a docker image with mlr3 pre-installed.
+Builds a rstudio docker image with mlr3 pre-installed.